Ricardicus/ric-script/README.md

 # Work in progress

-I am developing my first programming language!
+I am developing a programming language!

 Parsing layer complete, continously working on the interpreter for my language now.
 In the future I might